Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

 The effect of altermagnetic band splitting on superconductivity has already become an extensive area of research.
-For instance, the band splitting can give Cooper pairs a finite momentum even without a magnetic field~\cite{PhysRevB.110.L060508,pub.1169203882}, or one may think of a superconducting diode effect~\cite{PhysRevB.110.024503}.
-Moreover, the Lieb lattice formed by Cu and O ions in cuprate superconductors can form an AM~\cite{2024arXiv241211922L}.
-In this context our findings raise the question of what happens when stronger correlations not only shift the band energies, but instead render bands of one spin species incoherent, as we find here to happen in a spin background with quantum fluctuations.
+For instance, the band splitting can give Cooper pairs a finite momentum even without a magnetic field~\cite{PhysRevB.110.L060508,pub.1169203882}, one may think of a superconducting diode effect~\cite{PhysRevB.110.024503}, and the Lieb lattice formed by Cu and O ions in cuprate superconductors can form an AM~\cite{2024arXiv241211922L}.
+In this context our findings raise the question of what happens when stronger correlations not only shift the band energies, but instead render bands of one spin species incoherent.
+Indeed, QP coherence has recently been found to have a signifcant impact on superconducting instabilities~\cite{2025arXiv251006313S,2025arXiv250925318S}.

 This point immediately relates to a longstanding debate in the field of high-temperature superconductors on pairing mediated by correlations~\cite{Anderson_glue_07}.
 The spin polaron suppresses spin order in the vicinity of the mobile charge, which self-consistently traps the charge~\cite{Schrieffer1988}.
-This so-called spin bag does not carry a spin in antiferromagnets, but from our results it is clear that in altermagnets it does.
-As electrons sharing a common bag mediates pairing, it will be interesting to establish how this affects the pairing between altermagnetic quasiparticles of opposite momentum.
+This so-called spin bag does not carry a spin in antiferromagnets, but from our results it is clear that in altermagnets it does and it will be interesting to establish how this affects the pairing mediated by a shared bag.
 Very recently, numerical studies of the square-lattice Hubbard model have addressed the relative importance of pairing mechanisms due to spin fluctuations vs. others based more directly on short-range interactions~\cite{Dong_DCA_22a,Dong_DCA_2022,Yamase_2023}.
-The difference between AM and AF states when it comes to polaron spin and spin-momentum locking suggest that numerical (and potentially experimental) investigations of superconductivity in strongly correlated altermagnets could also contribute further insights.
+The difference between AM and AF when it comes to polaron spin and spin-momentum locking suggest that numerical investigations of superconductivity in strongly correlated altermagnets, beyond MF~\cite{PhysRevB.111.104432,s31h-hk2v}, may here contribute further insights, as might experimetnal realizations based on strongly-correlated building blocks~\cite{PhysRevLett.134.166701}.